-People – your prospective buyers – react to colours … choosing the wrong ones for your website can have a negative effect, while getting them right will produce a positive impact and increased response to your message.
+People – your prospective buyers – react to colours, so choosing the wrong ones for your website can have a negative effect, while getting them right will produce a positive impact and increased response to your message.

 It’s best to avoid using too many colours – stick to 2 or 3 and ensure they do not clash with each other.
-Keep your text easy to read – avoid having too much reversed out (white text on a black background), and use colours that suit the subject of your site.
+Keep your text easy to read, avoid having too much reversed out blocks (white text on a black background), and use colours that suit the subject of your site.
 Blue for an aquarium, for example.

 It’s a real challenge getting things right, but there are some guidelines we can and should follow: